Subscribe to watch - 14-day free trial, then £6.99 a month

 The Driver's Seat (Identikit)

-Elizabeth Taylor stars as a troubled woman who arrives in Rome in search of the most dangerous liaison, in the most obscure, bizarre and wildly misunderstood film of her career.
+Elizabeth Taylor stars as a woman in search of the most dangerous liaison, in the most bizarre and misunderstood film of her career.

 Director: Giuseppe Patroni Griffi